lauren-hart/CV-and-Bio/README.md

 # Lauren Hart

-Thank you for taking the time to have a look at my Git Hub profile.
+Thank you for taking the time to have a look at my Git Hub profile!

 If you like what you see, please check out my CV (feel free to download a copy).